VikingStudio/FG-Core-RPG-Background-Changer/README.md

 A Fantasy Grounds extension that allows you to easily change the whole background of the application by changing a filename in the code.
 An example image that was downloaded as a free background is included as a sample, called 1.jpg.

+# How to install?

+Create a new folder in "Fantasy Grounds/Data/extensions" to hold the files.
+Download all the files from the GitHub page for the project and place them inside.
+When you start your campaign, select the 'FG Core RPG - Background Changer' extension.

+# Why did I choose not to add the files into an .ext file?

+Because the extension is made to be updated by yourself frequently as your campaign moves along.
+So it is easier to work with the files outside a compressed file.

 # How to add a new background image?